 Louise Massey Mabie

-An early female country and western radio star in the 1930s, Louise Massey Mabie was born in Texas, made her career in Roswell, NM and finally settled in the Hondo Valley in New Mexico.
+An early female country and western radio star in the 1930s, Louise Massey Mabie was born in Texas, made her career in Roswell, New Mexico, and finally settled in the Hondo Valley in New Mexico.
 Her career spanned more than thirty years, from 1918 until 1950.
-Her first band—which included her father, husband and two brothers—began in 1918 and was based in Roswell.
+Her first band—which included her father, husband, and two brothers—began in 1918 and was based in Roswell.
 It was first called the Massey Family Band and, later, Louise Massey and the Westerners.
 They played local venues and toured in Texas.
-Eventually, the band successfully auditioned for a music show called “The Red Path Chautauqua” that led to a two-year tour of the United States and Canada.
+Eventually, the band successfully auditioned for a music show called “The Red Path Chautauqua,” which led to a two-year tour of the United States and Canada.

-Louise became a well-known country and western singer; and because of her spectacular costumes and presentation on stage, she became known as the “original rhinestone cowgirl.”
+Massey Mabie became a well-known country and western singer; and because of her spectacular costumes and presentation on stage, she became known as the “original rhinestone cowgirl.”
 Her success continued in 1938 when she recorded and sang for NBC programs in New York.
-She continued to sell millions of records that where sung both in English and Spanish.
+She continued to sell millions of records that were sung both in English and Spanish.

 She retired to the Hondo Valley in 1950, but her recordings lived on.
 In 1982, the year before her death, she was inducted into the National Cowgirl Hall of Fame.